-Celiac disease (gluten intolerance) can cause a host of health problems in dogs, including allergies, leaky gut syndrome, even epilepsy.
+Celiac disease in dogs (gluten intolerance) can cause a host of health problems, including allergies, leaky gut syndrome, even epilepsy.
 Find out more about this disease and how to manage the dog's diet to prevent and control the disease.

 Celiac disease is rather prevalent in people in North America, but did you know that celiac disease can occur in dogs as well?
 Irish setters have been found to be genetically susceptible to celiac disease, and other dog breeds can be gluten-intolerant too.
 But the good news is, sometimes a change in the dog's diet can make a huge difference in their health.